Update: March 21, 2017

 interim safety treatment so that Starview Drive can be reopened to the

 travelling public.
-Starting today, crews will begin to install 100 feet
+Crews will begin to install 100 feet

 of new concrete guardrail on the west side of Starview Drive.
 Additional